GitauHarrison/getting-started-with-flask/05_working_with_templates.md

 ### Step 5: Render About Me Page

 We have added a link to the "About me" page, though it does not exist.
-We need to create a view function in `routes.py` to render the `about_me.html` file.
+To complete the process, we need to create a view function in `routes.py` to render the `about_me.html` file.

 ![Render about me page](/images/flask_templates/render_about_me_page.png)